reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 ```

 Add the `createUser` command that should return the `UserCreated` event.
-Validate input data to ensure that a user name exists and it is not empty.
+Validate input data to ensure that a username exists and not empty.
 Add projection handlers and an initial state to check whether a user already exists.

 ```js